rcrowther/django-image-lite/README.md

         accept_formats = ['png']
         max_upload_size=2
         auto_delete_files=True
+        filters=[]
         reform_dir='news_reforms'
         ...

 I hope what these attributes do is easy to understand.
-Nine of them are available through standard Django or, not in this simple way.
+None of them are available through standard Django or, not in this simple way.

+The 'filters' attribute may need a little explanation.
+You provide an 'image_filters' file with each app, which implements image-lite.
+By default, the code will apply all the ''image_filters' to any uploaded file.
+This is awkward if there is two or more repositories in one app, because they all apply the same filters.
+You probably wouldn't do this, but if yyou had a repsoitory and filter for banner images, every other repository in the app will generate banner images.
+In this case, you can set filters to a list of filter names, which will be the only ones used for that repository.

 Migrate, and you are up and running.